 This week’s superstorm directly affected many businesses up and down the continent.
 But even some businesses located safely out of the storm’s path suffered ill-effects.

 That’s because many data centers – the facilities where websites are hosted, cloud data is stored or online applications are run – had been hit by the storm.
-And those data centers were as vulnerable to the storm as any other business.
+And those data centers were just vulnerable to the storm as any other business.
 Some were flooded and others lost power.
-The staff of some online companies based in New York just couldn’t get into the office to provide customer service for a day or so.
+The staff of some cloud companies based just couldn’t get into the office to provide customer service for a day or so, and in the end, they had to get in touch with services that provided fiber optic cables and cabling solutions to repair any damaged hardware or replace any cables.

-For example: one magazine publisher headquartered in Austin, Texas had no access to their company servers until mid-day Tuesday.
-In fact, some of our friends who live out there told us the storm was so bad that their roof sustained some serious water damage.
-The last time we spoke, our friends were in the process of contacting some of the top roofing contractors austin, Texas has to offer to take care of the repairs.
+Many businesses have felt the squeeze when cloud computing goes wrong.
+One magazine publisher headquartered in Austin, Texas had no access to their company servers until mid-day Tuesday.
+Some claimed the storm was so bad that the roof over their servers sustained some serious water damage.
+They were in the process of contacting one of the top roofing contractors austin, Texas has to offer to take care of the repairs.
 Constant Contact, the popular email newsletter service used by countless businesses, was without much of its customer service staff on Monday.

 One better-prepared data center had an emergency generator in the basement, which flooded, but they had installed another backup one on the 19th floor, which stayed safe and dry…